-A: The FDA provides information on medical device shortages during the COVID-19 public health emergency and maintains a list of devices that it has determined to be either in shortage or permanently discontinued.
+A: The FDA provides information on medical device shortages during the COVID-19 public health emergency.

 The FDA is interested in hearing from health care facilities and other stakeholders about shortages and potential shortages they may be experiencing.
 You may email the FDA at firstname.lastname@example.org.

 A: The manufacturer-designated shelf life or expiration date may be found on the product labeling or packaging, or you can contact the manufacturer directly.

 A: The CDC recommends reusable face masks be washed after each use and provides information on the washing of cloth face masks.